|

 Skala Eressos is on a flat plain, riding a bike is

-are available and cars can be rented to see the
+are available and cars can be rented from Sappho Travel to see the

 rest of the island.